skchronicles/spacesavers/README.md

 # spacesavers

-Scripts to find "old" "duplicate" "redundant" files to optimize space on `/data/CCBR` mount on [Biowulf](https://hpc.nih.gov/).
+Scripts to find "old", "duplicate", and "redundant" files to optimize space on `/data/CCBR` mount on [Biowulf](https://hpc.nih.gov/).